 We would like to introduce our School Council representatives for this academic year.

-These children are elected by their classmates.
-To help improve our school, they meet regularly to discuss a variety of ideas, views and concerns that have been expressed by pupils or those raised by Mrs. Coates, school staff and school governors.
+The children are elected by their classmates.
+To help improve our school, they meet weekly to discuss a variety of ideas, views and concerns that have been expressed by pupils or those raised by Mrs. Coates, school staff and school governors.

 We want to ensure that all pupils have: